UtsavCodesZero/sigma-webdev/README.md

 🌐 Sigma Web Development Course – My Learning Journey

-This repository contains all the projects and exercises from the **Sigma Web Development Course by CodeWithHarry**.
+This repository contains all the projects and exercises from the **Sigma Web Development Course by CodeWithHarry** and some self-made projects of mine.
 It's a complete track of my journey from beginner to full-stack web developer.

 🚀 Why This Repo Exists

 I created this to:
 - 📖 Track my learning in public
-- 🛠️ Practice version control with Git
 - 📂 Build a portfolio of small projects
 - 🌱 Grow gradually into a confident web developer